baygeldin/tantiny/README.md

 | facet_query      | Documents that belong to the specified category.                                       |
 | smart_query      | A combination of `term_query`, `fuzzy_term_query` and `prefix_query`.                  |

-Take a look at the [signatures file](https://github.com/baygeldin/tantiny/blob/main/sig/tantiny/query.rbs) to see what parameters do queries accept.

 ### Searching on multiple fields

 All queries can search on multuple fields (except for `facet_query` because it doesn't make sense there).